pithun/Stock-Sentiment-Analysis-with-Apache-Airflow-and-Google-Gemini/README.md

 ### DBT Section
 11. The profiles.yml which is added to the custom image contains the host credentials and you don't have to worry about that.
 ### Email Section
 12. The email task used the airflow's default `send email` function and thus, relevant email sections in the `airflow.cfg` must be updated with the below commands.
-You can directly make the relevant changes in the `[smtp]` section of the file.
+You can directly make the relevant changes in the `[smtp]` section of the mounted `docker_airflow.cfg` file in the `other_stuff` dir.
 Configure the following parameters.
       ```bash
       smtp_host = smtp.gmail.com
       smtp_starttls = True